From 2019 onwards, airlines need to monitor their CO2 emissions for international flights.

 - Operational improvements such as fuel efficiency monitoring

 - Infrastructure improvements such as more efficient airport infrastructures

 What is CORSIA?

 CORSIA stands for Carbon Offsetting and Reduction Scheme for International Aviation.
-It is the first global scheme covering an entire industrial sector.
+It is the first global scheme covering an entire industry.

 CORSIA was adopted by ICAO in October 2016 as one of the four pillars used to reduce aviation net CO2 emissions.

-It is a market-based measure, where airlines will compensate the global CO2 emissions of international flights by purchasing carbon offsets.
+It is a market-based scheme by which airlines compensate their international flights CO2 emissions by purchasing carbon offsets.
 A carbon offset is a credit for carbon reductions made by one party that can be purchased to compensate the emissions generated by another party.